animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The following example shows how SDG’s Function annotations are used to expose POJO methods as Apache Geode Functions:
+The following example shows how SDG's Function annotations are used to expose POJO methods as Apache Geode Functions:

 </div>